INDAPlus21/danteac-eliased-faysalbm-melg-project/README.md

 A project that uses AI for generating a song based on inputted tunes.
 Written in JS and Rust.

+To serve the project set up a local http-server in the front-end folder.

 TODO when adding a feature/fixing a bug:
 - Create an issue
 - Assign a person, set a milestone and labels as well as the project board